babrar/Gitkeeper/README.md

  ```
 **Limitation**

-Gitook relies on non space-delimited file and directory names.
+Gitook relies on non-space-delimited file and directory names for functionality.
 Therefore it will not be compatible with repositories containing space-delimited files and/or directories.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [@babrar](https://www.github.com/babrar)
+Bug reports and pull requests are welcome on GitHub at [@babrar](https://www.github.com/babrar).
 Gitook comes with a logger.
 To view run summary or errors `cd` into Gitook and run
 ```sh
 $ make report # view run summary